How to Hedge Your Bets in Gambling (With Real Example & Calculator)

 How to Calculate a Hedge Bets Stake:

-The formula to calculate the stake for hedging a bet is relatively simple, it goes like this:
+The formula to calculate the stake for hedging a bet is relatively simple:

 1. Determine the potential payout of your original bet if it should win.